[Note: This post was revised on August 7, 2018. You can find the previous version here.)

 On and on it goes.
 We can repeat as many times as necessary.

-I cried every day when they put it on. … Then looking in the mirror… it was weird.
+I cried every day when they put it [the prosthetic penis] on. … Then looking in the mirror… it was weird.
 I was lonely and I felt really unattractive.
 I was confused about my desirability—was I desirable?— in having put that on, and having men see me with that on.

-If I had not known of Chloe Sevigny’s involvement in playing trans characters, I would have said that could pass as one of my teenaged diary entries, internalized transphobia and all.
+And if I had not known of Chloe Sevigny’s involvement in playing trans characters, I would have said that could pass as one of my teenage diary entries, internalized transphobia and all.
 (Side note: Perhaps the first sign that we are discussing a observable difference is the response regarding the above exercise.
-Where Sevigny found stress, entire guides have been built to help trans masculine folks to do the exact same thing.)
+Where Sevigny found stress, entire guides have been built to help some trans masculine folks to do the exact same thing.)

 Clearing the Cobwebs

-When I give this presentation in person, I tell my audience I have deceived them after explaining that the first part of this presentation isn’t about trans people at all.
-I’ve tricked you.
+When I give this presentation in person, I tell my audience that the first part of this presentation isn’t about trans people at all.
 In fact, the first part of the presentation is about epistemology–or “how do we know what we know.”
 This is THE premiere question I ask you to keep in the foreground of your mind as you read this.
 Any time a thought enters your head in response to something I write, ask yourself “how do I know that to be true?”
 Though I consider this a good habit in general and one of the cornerstones of critical thinking, it will be a vital question to repeatedly invoke as we attempt to clear away the cobwebs in which The Discourse becomes entangled.